nus-cs2103-AY2324S2/tp/docs/SettingUp.md

    Note: Importing a Gradle project is slightly different from importing a normal Java project.
    </box>
 1. **Verify the setup**:
-   1. Run the `seedu.address.Main` and try a few commands.
+   1. Run the `seedu.realodex.Main` and try a few commands.
    1. [Run the tests](Testing.md) to ensure they all pass.

 --------------------------------------------------------------------------------------------------------------------